evertones/misc/README.md

 # misc

-This repository is just an agregation of code examples.
+This is a monorepo that aggregartes some code examples with NodeJS and Java.
 Its name is a short abbreviation for `Miscellaneous`.

 ## Definition of miscellaneous